Congratulations to the 2017 Plants of the Year

 - Holly – Inkberry (Ilex glabra) named Holly of the Year by the Holly Society of America.

-- Iris – TBD in August.
-The American Dykes Memorial Medal is awared to only one outstanding iris by The American Iris Society.
+- Iris – Tall Bearded Iris ‘Montmartre’ named The American Dykes Memorial Medal, awared to only one outstanding iris by The American Iris Society each year in August.

 - Perennial – Butterfly Weed (Asclepias tuberosa) Perennial Plant of the Year™ by the Perennial Plant Association.